apostle/apostle.js/README.md

 ### Installing manually

-Download the latest code from GitHub, and include `lib/index.js`.
+Download the latest code from GitHub, and include `lib/index.js` in your html.

 ## Usage